IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 # Acknowledgments

-   The authors would like to thank Igor Bryskin and Xian Zhang for participating in the initial discussions that have triggered this work and providing valuable insights.
+The authors would like to thank Karthik Sethuraman, Igor Bryskin and Xian Zhang for participating in the initial discussions that have triggered this work and providing valuable insights.

 The authors would like to thank the authors of the TE tunnel YANG data model {{!I-D.ietf-teas-yang-te}}, in particular Igor Bryskin, Vishnu Pavan Beeram, Tarek Saad and Xufeng Liu, for their inputs to the discussions and support in having consistency between the Path Computation and TE tunnel YANG data models.

 The authors would like to thank Adrian Farrel, Dhruv Dhody, Igor Bryskin, Julien Meuric and Lou Berger for their valuable input to the discussions that has clarified that the path being set up is not necessarily the same as the path that has been previously computed and, in particular to Dhruv Dhody, for his suggestion to describe the need for a path verification phase to check that the actual path being set up meets the required end-to-end metrics and constraints.

 The authors would like to thank Aihua Guo, Lou Berger, Shaolong Gan, Martin Bjorklund and Tom Petch for their useful comments on how to define XPath statements in YANG RPCs.

 The authors would like to thank Haomian Zheng, Yanlei Zheng, Tom Petch, Aihua Guo and Martin Bjorklund for their review and valuable comments to this document.

 Previous versions of document were prepared using 2-Word-v2.0.template.dot.

 This document was prepared using kramdown.